 Chocolate Tempering Equipment

 To temper chocolate you will need some basic equipment.
-They’re all cupboard staples anyway. 🙂
+Don’t worry, nothing fancy schmancy; they’re all cupboard staples anyway. 🙂

 You will need…